Making heritage relevant and useful: Artists’ Studios, Learning Hub, Community Garden

 Today, the biggest challenge is tomorrow: ensuring these beautiful spaces thrive for future generations.

-A £6.4 million capital redevelopment programme to develop Artists’ Studios, a Learning Hub and a new community garden is bold and necessary, to ensure this vital and historic green haven not only survives but thrives for years to come.
+A £6.2 million capital redevelopment programme to develop Artists’ Studios, a Learning Hub and a new community garden is bold and necessary, to ensure this vital and historic green haven not only survives but thrives for years to come.

-Long-forgotten, under-used spaces around the Kitchen Garden will be transformed into places that bring our heritage to life in creative, inclusive and practical ways.
+Long-forgotten, under-used spaces around the Kitchen Garden are being transformed into places that bring our heritage to life in creative, inclusive and practical ways.
 Places where schoolchildren can learn, artists can work, communities can gather, and families and friends can celebrate together.
 Rooted in heritage and designed for the future, the Trust will inspire, educate and connect our local community, while also generating vital new income for the ongoing care of the House and Gardens.

 Why we need your support